gh1593/FontAwesomeIconsGallery/README.md

 - Brand icons

 ## Features
+- Click to copy any icon code, or download the svg directly
 - Browse through Font Awesome icon collection
 - View icons in different styles
 - Easy to use interface